ZhouJialiang48/learn_git/README.md

 It is my first time learning Git!
 Git is a version control system.
-Git is free software distributed under the GRL.
+Git is free software distributed under the GPL.